HTTP cookies explained and security policy

 has no restrictions on cross-site requests, but requires that the Secure

-attribute must be used: SameSite=None; Secure
+attribute must be used as SameSite=None; Secure

 SameSite=Lax